cchandel-dev/Infix-Expression-Calculator/README.md

 scientific operations, assumed implicit conversions), this program will send this expression to Wolfram Alpha's API.
 The reply will be delivered to you as the answer.

+To run this program follow these steps.

+    1. Clone this repo
+    2. Open Calculator.sln in Microsoft Visual Studio
+    3. Build and Run!

 The algorithm for my default Calculator is shown below.
   1. Convert Infix Expression to Postfix Expression.
       I used the Shunting Yard algorithm (developed by Djikstra) for this process whose pseudocode is show below